We want everybody to have access to sport and physical activity, regardless of any disability or additional needs they might have.

 Come and try a variety of adaptive and accessible bikes.

-- 10am and 11am every Sunday at Milton Country Park, from March to November
+- 10.30am to midday every Sunday at Milton Country Park, from March to November

 - £5 – carers ride for free